Joshuajaeger/Joshuajaeger.github.io/_pages/effective altruism.md

 **In reference to Aldous Huxley:**

-"I am almost embarrassed.
-But after all the decades of searching, after all the scientific, spiritual, and psychological paths I have encountered, after all the numerous great masters I have been privileged to meet, I have come to the following conclusion: The most powerful and beneficial practice is probably to encounter oneself, other human and conscious beings, and the entire universe in a Humble and benign way."
+> «I am almost embarrassed.
+But after all the decades of searching, after all the scientific, spiritual, and psychological paths I have encountered, after all the numerous great masters I have been privileged to meet, I have come to the following conclusion: The most powerful and beneficial practice is probably to encounter oneself, other human and conscious beings, and the entire universe in a Humble and benign way.»